ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 PWM type RSSI fed to a dedicated pin
 ------------------------------------

 If your RC receiver outputs PWM type RSSI on a dedicated pin or pad, you can feed this to one of your autopilot's GPIO pins.
-Use parameter  :ref:`BRD_PWM_COUNT<BRD_PWM_COUNT>`  to set PWM output pins as GPIO.
+Use parameter  ``BRD_PWM_COUNT``  to set PWM output pins as GPIO.
 On pixahwk type hardware, this refers to the AUX pins as they are connected to the board's MCU, bypassing the IOMCU co-processer.

 +----------------------+-------------------------+
 | HW Pin (AUX) number  | alternative GPIO number |